ForJournalism/fj-javascript/README.md

 ## Deployment

 Now we need to showoff our work!
-Let's deploy our application and discuss considerations for your software devevelopment life cycle (SDLC).
+Let's deploy our application and discuss considerations for your software development life cycle (SDLC).